Project Reuse

 --- UNESCO, 2021

-Project Reuse is a nonprofit organization dedicated to helping Maui-based restaurants and other food outlets transition from using disposables to safe and responsibly-made reusable foodware.
-We partner with national organizations like Rethink Disposable, who have a track record of making the switch cost-effective for businesses while delivering a better experience for customers.
-We believe strongly in working together with the county, local non-profits and businesses as well other members of community to achieve outsized impact.
+Project Reuse is a nonprofit organization dedicated to helping Maui-based restaurants and other food outlets transition from single-use to safe and responsibly-made reusable foodware.
+We partner with national organizations, that have a proven track record, such as Rethink Disposable to make the switch cost-effective for businesses while delivering a better customer experience.
+We believe in working together with the county, local non-profits, schools, businesses and other members of community to achieve outsized impact.

-To create an efficient operating loop for our food services partners, we work with a number of local companies that provide services such as washing hubs, transportation, warehousing, site-setup, training, etc. If you are a business or a community member who can help with this transformation to a reuse system, please reach out!
+To create an efficient operating loop for our food services partners, we work with a number of local companies providing services such as washing hubs, transportation, warehousing, site-setup, training, etc.

 We form partnerships with local and national organizations as well as the local government to understand current challenges and solutions.
 By leveraging the expertise, knowledge, and credibility of our partners, we accelerate progress and ensure success.